Building a Scalable Design System

 Why this mattered

-Design quality and consistency had become difficult to maintain as multiple teams shipped independently.
-Each project had its own Figma file, custom components, and conflicting styles, which slowed design velocity and increased implementation debt.
+As multiple teams shipped independently, design quality suffered.
+Every project had its own Figma file, custom components, and conflicting styles, slowing velocity and creating technical debt.

-I was tasked with researching and defining the groundwork for a unified design system that could scale across projects, supports accessibility, and enables faster collaboration between design and development.
+I was tasked with building the foundation for a unified design system that could scale across projects, support accessibility, and enable faster design-to-dev collaboration.

 01.